Population, Migration and Housing Demand - a Confused Picture based on Estimates and Out of Date Data

 Governments have at least to try to plan ahead - and all parties currently support a national housebuilding target of 300,000 to 340,000 to cope with the expected population increase.

 The current interim 2020 estimates predict births and deaths will be in balance in 2025.
-From then on further increases will be due to a steady 200,000 annual growth due only to continued net immigration.
+From then on further increases will be due only to continued net immigration.
+However this was 606,000 in 2022.
+Note this figure now includes asylum seekers (statistically estimated to be roughly 77,000) and returning British (88,000).

-Could the accustomed year on year population increase therefore start to slow down or even stop?
+Could the accustomed year on year population increase therefore, for all these reasons, start to slow down or even stop?

-So could the housebuilding targets now be excessive and could we now be, under government pressure, sacrificing Green Belt and otherwise green field sites unnecessarily?
+So could the housebuilding targets now be excessive and could we now be under government pressure to sacrifice the Green Belt – and otherwise green field sites – unnecessarily?

 Might we end up with unsold houses on agricultural land that might become more important in the future?